tyler36/vitest-demo/readme.md

 Vitest supports Native code coverage via

 - [v8](https://v8.dev/blog/javascript-code-coverage) (default) and
-- instrumented code coverage via [istanbul](https://istanbul.js.org/).
+- Instrumented code coverage via [istanbul](https://istanbul.js.org/).

 Update `vitest.config.ts` to specify `instanbul`, if required.
 Vite will nudge you to install the coverage package if it can not find it.